The mass of the Milky Way from satellite dynamics: Method

 consisting of the speed, $v$, the tangential velocity component, $v_{\textnormal{t}}$, and the distance, $r$, from the host centre.
 These properties, combined with assumptions about the mass, $M_{200}$, and the density profile of the host, are sufficient to calculate the energy and angular momentum, $\left.\left\{ \widetilde{E}^{s},\widetilde{L}^{s}\right\} \right|_{M_{200}}$, of each satellite.
 Varying $M_{200}$ gives a path in the \EL{} plane for each satellite.
 As a function of $M_{200}$, \Ltilde{} scales as $M_{200}^{-2/3}$ and so decreases asymptotically to zero for increasing value of $M_{200}$.
 The scaled energy, \Etilde{}, has two terms that scale differently; the kinetic term scales as $M_{200}^{-2/3}$, while the potential term scales as $M_{200}^{1/3}$.
 With increasing $M_{200}$, the potential term dominates and \Etilde{} tends to $-\infty$.

 Fig. \ref{fig:MWPaths} illustrates the path of the Galactic satellites in the \EL{} plane as we vary the assumed mass of the MW halo.
 For example, as we increase the value of $M_{200}$, the LMC dwarf moves from the top part of the plot to the bottom-left corner.
 This is because both \Ltilde{} and \Etilde{} decrease with increasing $M_{200}$ values.

-The nearly vertical trajectory of the LMC is due to it having a low angular momentum, especially when compared to the other classical satellites.
-Thus, the total energy of the LMC is mainly in the form of potential energy.
-In contrast, Leo II has a large angular momentum, and its path in the \EL{} plane is closer to a horizontal line, with an angle of ${\sim}30$ degrees from the x-axis.
-This is because for low $M_{200}$ values Leo II has roughly similar amounts of potential and kinetic energy, so the scaled energy, \Etilde{}, varies slowly, and most of the variation is in \Ltilde{}.
-The figure also illustrates that when the assumed $M_{200}$ is very high, $\Ltilde{}\approx 0$ and cannot decrease any further, so the paths become nearly vertical.
+The trajectory of the satellites through the 2D plane depends on the satellites' orbital phase.
+The scaled angular momentum, \Ltilde, varies as a function of $M_{200}$ uniformly throughout the orbit, but the rate of change of the scaled energy, \Etilde, is dependent on the satellites' current radius.
+Nearer pericentre, the satellites have higher absolute values of kinetic and potential energy components compared to those at larger distances.
+When increasing $M_{200}$, the scaled kinetic energy decreases while the absolute value of the scaled potential energy increases, causing the total scaled energy, \Etilde, to decrease rapidly and thus results in a more vertical trajectory.
+The figure also illustrates that when the assumed $M_{200}$ is very high, $\Ltilde{}$ varies slowly and so the paths become nearly vertical.

 Fig. \ref{fig:MWPaths} illustrates how the energy and angular momentum of satellites can be used to determine the host halo mass.
 The DF in \EL{} space is not uniform, and as the assumed $M_{200}$ of the host is varied, satellites move between regions of high and low number density in this space.
-For example, the LMC falls in a high density region for $M_{200}\approx1.2\times10^{12}\Msun$, and in lower density regions for higher or lower masses.
-Thus, the LMC phase space coordinates would prefer a MW halo mass of $\approx1.2\times10^{12}\Msun$.
-In contrast, the Leo I path is nearest to the maximum density for $M_{200}\approx3\times10^{12}\Msun$, and suggests a higher MW mass.
+For example, the LMC falls in a high density region for $M_{200}\approx1.4\times10^{12}\Msun$, and in lower density regions for higher or lower masses.
+Thus, the LMC phase space coordinates would prefer a MW halo mass of $\approx1.4\times10^{12}\Msun$.
+In contrast, the Leo I path is nearest to the maximum density for $M_{200}\approx2.9\times10^{12}\Msun$, and suggests a higher MW mass.

 We now describe how each satellite can be used to obtain a likelihood for the MW halo mass, and how to combine the mass estimates from various satellites.
 Our aim is to determine the likelihood, $p(M_{200}|\mathbf{x}^s)$, for the host mass given the observed $\mathbf{x}^s$ properties of satellite $s$.
-According to Bayes' theorem, we have: